ryanberg/django-jumptoadmin/README.rst

 parses the rendered template in the browser for these classes and adds links to Change or Delete any object.

+When clicked, these links load the Django admin pages in an iframe above the current page for easy access.

 Django AdminLinks is very immature software.
 If you have ideas for other capabilities please fork this project give them a try.